 - Provide them with gender specific guidance and role models in this transition

 - Educate and include parents/carers in the transition process of their children

-The Rite Journey appears in the school setting as a subject and along with curriculum time, there are seven ceremonies.
-The importance of providing a form of rite of passage/initiation for young people is recognised by numerous experts in education and psychology.
+The importance of providing a form of rite of passage for young people is recognised by numerous experts in education and psychology.
 Michael Ungar and Steve Biddulph extol the virtues of rediscovering such a process in contemporary society and it is with this in mind that Immanuel has introduced the Rite Journey, to help disengaged teens become responsible young adults.

 “We’re living in a society where young people are being bubble-wrapped and not able to experience risk and failure which builds resilience… Young people are spending more time in front of screens and so little time in front of people.
 This lack of human connection is a real issue because it is really only by being in front of an adult that you can learn how to be an adult – and there is no software program that’s going to help a young person learn those skills.”

 Andrew Lines, Creator and Director, the Rite Journey